64 Educational Brain Breaks Your Students Will Love

 31. Make like a blender

 Tell kids it’s time to make fruit smoothies.
 Ask them to pretend they are in a blender and they are strawberries (or blueberries or bananas, etc.).
 Dramatically pour orange juice or yogurt into the air in front of you.
-Tell kids when you flip the switch that they need to wiggle and jiggle (separately, not together) until they are each individually blended up.
-Start with a slow speed, moving up to medium speed, fast speed, and finally turbo speed.
+Tell kids when you flip the switch, they need to wiggle and jiggle (separately, not together) until they are each individually blended up.
+Start with a slow speed, moving up to medium, fast, and finally turbo speed.
 And then reverse it!
 Start at turbo speed and go back to slow speed.

 32. Celebrate with a silent cheer